 If you disclose any information via social networking, we do not accept any responsibility or liability for any breach of privacy, loss, damage, effect on your reputation or otherwise whatsoever.

 All personal information we collect from you is stored on secure servers and is securely backed up.

-The personal information that we collect from you may be transferred to, and stored at, a destination outside the European Economic Area (“EEA”).
-It may also be processed by staff operating outside the EEA who work for us or for one of our suppliers or professional associates.
+The personal information that we collect from you may be transferred to, and stored at, a destination outside of the UK.
+It may also be processed by staff operating outside the UK who work for us or for one of our suppliers or professional associates.
 Such staff may be engaged in, among other things, the provision of support services.
 By submitting your personal information, you agree to this transfer, storing or processing.
 If your personal information is shared, you can expect a similar degree of protection in respect of your personal information as we require third parties to respect the security of your data and to take appropriate measures to protect your personal information in line with this Policy.